-Since no plankton assessments have been done in Ohio's AOCs, and there is no methodology established for conducting one, for the time being we propose to continue to list the status of this BUI as "Unknown."
-As an AOC approaches delisting, monitoring to verify the presence of plankton species known to be representative of clean waters, or bioassays using ambient water to verify no toxicity to plankton species may be done if requested by USEPA or the IJC.
-Otherwise, it will be assumed that waters achieving the target biological indices for fish and macro-benthos are also supporting a healthy plankton community.
+Since no plankton assessments have been done in Ohio's AOCs, and there is no methodology established for conducting one, for the time being we propose to continue to list the status of this BUI as "Not Applicable."
+As an AOC approaches delisting, monitoring to verify the presence of plankton species known to be representative of clean waters, or bioassays using ambient water to verify no toxicity to plankton species may be done if there appears to be an unknown reason as to why the other BUIs have not been restored.
+Otherwise, it will be assumed that waters achieving the target biological indices for fish and macroinvertebrates are also supporting a healthy plankton community.
+The presence of nuisance plankton populations, such as blue-green algal blooms, is assessed under the eutrophication and aesthetics BUIs.